SALE | 30% OFF | FREE SHIPPING Shop Now

 • Hydrolyzed Plant Protein (HPP) or Hydrolyzed Vegetable Protein (HVP)

 Some individuals can tolerate certain processed soy products, such as soy lecithin, without having an allergic reaction.
-It’s still important to be conscious of these types of ingredients, as some food labels may not indicate “soy” but the food itself may be processed or derived from soy.
+It’s still important to be conscious of these types of ingredients, as some food labels may not indicate “soy”, but the food itself may be processed or derived from soy.
+So, regardless of whether you are exhibiting soy sauce allergy symptoms or reactions to other forms of soy, you are always advised to be cautious.

 How to Test for Soy Allergy

 When a soy allergy is suspected, it’s recommended to consult an allergist or general physician to determine which allergy test to perform.
-Alternatively you can try a at home-to-laboratory allergy test kit to accurately test whether an allergy exists.
+Alternatively, you can try an at-home-to-laboratory allergy test kit to accurately test whether an allergy exists.

 When soy sensitivity is suspected you can also use an at-home soy sensitivity test.
 At-home tests, which are typically blood tests, provide an accurate way to pinpoint a soy sensitivity.